Jerzy Rzedowski: Personal life and death

+Rzedowski died in Pátzcuaro, Michoacán in March 2023, at the age of 96.

 Publications

-Rzedowski is the author of Vegetación de México (1971) and the co-editor and co-author of Flora Fanerogámica del Valle de México (1979; 2001, 2nd edition), and of Flora del Bajío y de Regiones Adyacentes (1991–).
+Rzedowski was the author of Vegetación de México (1971) and the co-editor and co-author of Flora Fanerogámica del Valle de México (1979; 2001, 2nd edition), and of Flora del Bajío y de Regiones Adyacentes (1991–).

 Honors

 In 1995, he was awarded the Asa Gray Award.
 In 1999 he was one of the botanists on whom was conferred the Millennium Botany Award.
 In 2005 he, jointly with Graciela Calderón de Rzedowski, was awarded the José Cuatrecasas Medal for Excellence in Tropical Botany.

 The herbaria of Instituto Politécnico Nacional and of Universidad Autónoma de Querétaro are named after Rzedowski, as is also the botanical garden of Universidad Autónoma Agraria Antonio Narro.

 The following taxa have been named after him: